paster489/cifar10_analysis/README.md

 # INFERENCE
-The summary of model performance using the test set is in the file “inference.ipynb”.
+The summary of model performance, using the test set, is in the file “inference.ipynb”.

 # GENERAL
 1\.
 Models are inside "models" folder.

 2\.
 The summary, conclusions and theoretical questions are inside pdf file.

 3\.
-The reults of experimental running are inside "results" and "LSF_out" folders.
+The results of experimental running are inside "results" and "LSF_out" folders.

 4\.
 "LSF_err" folder shows the errors during the job run.

 5\.
 Work was executed on LSF job scheualer cluster.

+6\.
 In the file "run-gpu-torch-cifar10.lsf" there are definitions for LSF jobs.